microsoft/X-Decoder/DATASET.md

         └── refs(umd).p
 ```

-Also download the coco dataset:
+Also download the coco dataset at https://cocodataset.org/#home:
 ### Expected dataset structure for coco:
 ```
 .